-One component that is supposed to make WinDIY more secure is the pitch actuator.
+One component that is intended to make WinDIY safer is the pitch actuator.

-It allows the wing’s angle of attack to be changed via a push rod.
-In case of an emergency (e.g. if the speed is too high) the angle of attack can then be changed so that the wind can no longer transfer enough energy to the blades.
+This allows the angle of attack of the wing to be changed using a push rod.
+In an emergency (e.g. if the speed is too high), the angle of attack can be changed so that the wind can no longer transfer sufficient energy to the blades.

 Safety instructions